Table of Contents

 - Take care of your seller rating, even in cases of product returns.
 Be extremely polite: apologize for the inconvenience and offer a discount on future purchases.

 Additionally, we recommend watching a video from Amazon Seller University, which details the principles of the A-to-Z warranty.
-This video is of 2017, but even though the interface of Seller Central has changed several times during this time, many points in this guide are still relevant.
+This video is from 2017, but even though the interface of Seller Central has changed several times, many points in this guide are still relevant.

 Amazon 3rd-Party Return Policy: Is It Possible to Avoid Customer Returns?

 Well, at least you can make them as rare as possible.
-Below are some of the useful pieces of advice that you can do to prevent customer returns happen:
+Below are some of the useful pieces of advice that you can do to prevent customer returns from happening:

 - Always reply to clients’ questions about your product within a short period.
 It helps to establish trust with your shoppers.

 - Don’t forget to place your return policy in an easy-to-access menu for clients to read.
-Try not to modify the Amazon third-party seller return policy all the time, even to please one or two clients.
+Try not to always modify the Amazon third-party seller return policy, even to please one or two clients.
 Stay consistent, and customers will respect such an attitude.

 - Constantly improve your products and verify the items for the slightest damage.
-Even very small stains or scratches are likely to be noticed, and shoppers will return the goods.
+Even very small stains or scratches will likely be noticed, and shoppers will return the goods.